ladobarnovi/ravel-vst/README.md

   is nothing upstream to sample).

 A step that is toggled **off** is transparent for its lane — nothing is added, multiplied or held — and it fires no note if that lane is the trigger source.
+Mix mode is a Note-lane control; CC lanes always fold with Add.

+### Lanes

-**Lanes.** Every lane starts as sixteen steps of zero — a flat pattern on the root, not a demo to clear away — and lanes differ only in their default rate. *+ Add lane* sits under the last lane and appends one at the bottom; **each lane carries its own Remove**, at the right of its action row, so any lane can go and not just the last one.
+Every lane starts as sixteen steps of zero — a flat pattern on the root, not a demo to clear away — and lanes differ only in their default rate. *+ Add lane* sits under the last lane of the current stack and appends one at the bottom; **each lane carries its own Remove**, at the right of its action row, so any lane can go and not just the last one.
 The window grows and shrinks to fit the lane count on its own; **it's also resizable by hand**, from the bottom-right corner or the host's own window border.
-Dragging it doesn't reflow the layout, it zooms the whole thing uniformly, between 60% and 150% of native size, so bars and text scale together rather than the step area alone stretching.
+Dragging it doesn't reflow the layout, it zooms the whole thing uniformly, between 60 % and 150 % of native size, so bars and text scale together rather than the step area alone stretching.
 The size is remembered per session, the same way the pattern is.

-Removing a lane closes the gap behind it: every lane below the removed one moves up a slot, bringing its own controls with it — rate, direction, depth, nudge, its CC destination, not only its pattern.
+Removing a lane closes the gap behind it: every lane below the removed one moves up a slot, bringing its own controls with it — rate, depth, direction, nudge, its CC destination, not only its pattern.
 So removing lane 2 of 3 leaves you with the old lanes 1 and 3, in that order, which is the thing a single *Remove lane N* button at the bottom could not express.

 The lane accent colours stay with the *slot* rather than with the pattern, because they mark where the sequencer is in the stack: after a removal the third lane's pattern is drawn in the